transcriptionpro/wuc-new/_posts/2016-05-14-bitcoin-debit-cards.md

 ---
 layout: post
-title: Bitcoin Debit Cards
+title: How To Get A Bitcoin Debit Card
 author: WeUseCoins
 authorurl: /
-description: How to get a Bitcoin debit cards make it easy to spend bitcoins at any merchant.
+description: The Five Best Bitcoin Debit Cards.
+Learn how to get a Bitcoin debit card which makes spending bitcoins at any merchant easy.
-seotitle: Five Best Bitcoin Debit Cards
+seotitle: The Five Best Bitcoin Debit Cards - Learn how to get a Bitcoin debit card which makes spending bitcoins at any merchant easy.
 published: true
 toc:
   cryptopay: Cryptopay VISA Debit Card